Explore Long Beach's Shopping Centers

 THE PIKE OUTLETS

-This place is as unique as the historical hotspot it’s named after, as it features views along the downtown waterfront, more than 30 retailers and restaurants, a multi-screen movie theater, comedy club and boutique hotel as well as an iconic carousel and Ferris Wheel.
-The Pike Outlets (95 S. Pine Ave.) has such popular outlet destinations as H&M, GAP, Nike, Forever 21 and Converse featuring great deals that never have you sacrificing style.
-The Pike also feature the likes of Gold’s Gym, Claire’s and Kalaveras Mexican cuisine.
+The Pike Outlets (95 S Pine Ave) is as unique as the historical hotspot it’s named after, as it features views along the downtown waterfront, more than 30 retailers and restaurants, a Cinemark multi-screen movie theater, Laugh Factory comedy club and The Hyatt Centric boutique hotel as well as an iconic carousel and Ferris Wheel.
+It has such popular outlet destinations as H&M, GAP, Nike, Levis and Converse, featuring great deals that never have you sacrificing style.
+While The Pike features such popular restaurants as California Pizza Kitchen and Chili’s, it’s also home to beloved local pub The Auld Dubliner.
+For a complete directory of shops and restaurants, click here.

 Credit: The Pike Outlets